xiyuzhai-husky-lang/corgi/src/doc/src/reference/registries.md

     //
     // Registries are not required to use this field for extended feature
     // syntax, they are allowed to include those in the "features" field.
-    // Using this is only necessary if the registry wants to support cargo
+    // Using this is only necessary if the registry wants to support corgi
     // versions older than 1.19, which in practice is only crates.io since
     // those older versions do not support other registries.
     "features2": {